olevegard/FactoriGo/README.md

 - Inventory system with a map of inventory items with count and title

 ## Todo:
-- Manually creating items should take time
+- There should be a queue for items being created.
+Each item should take some time to make
+- The queue above should be visible on screen
 - Make and implement a better GUI
 - Small windows for each production unit.
 - - These should show if they are getting what they need